- Get Involved

-The museums are an integral part of the SEEC program and we believe museums should be an integral part of early learning for every family, in every community.
+Children at SEEC learn about their world through the richness of the arts.
+The museums are an integral part of the SEEC program and we believe museums should be an integral part of early learning for every family and in every community.
 Children are naturally curious, eager to explore and learn about their world.
 Museums, and other free choice learning sites, across the country offer experiences that encourage children to observe, explore, classify, predict, and experiment.
 At SEEC, a visit to the Insect Zoo in Natural History provides children with an "up close and personal" look at some of the smaller creatures that share our environment.
 By visiting the Butterfly Garden adjacent to the Natural History Museum, our young children engage in multi-sensory activities that teach about the interdependent relationships so important in our world.
 Learning is exciting when children see themselves as scientific investigators.
 Artists as people, artistic techniques and styles, and various works of art enrich the daily lives of SEEC students.
-For example, children might be introduced to Faith Ringgold and her beautiful quilt-like creations when talking about clothing.
+Children might be introduced to Faith Ringgold and her beautiful quilt-like creations when talking about clothing.
 They come to know Alexander Calder as their friend "Sandy" when they explore mobiles and stabiles and the relationships of these works of art to the concept of balance.
 They see nature from a new perspective when introduced to Georgia O’Keeffe during conversations on ecology.
 The children might explore creative movement as a means of communication and become dancers for a moment when viewing Degas’ sculpture of the Little Dancer.
-Children at SEEC learn about their world through the richness of the arts.

 Community as Classroom